Concepts¶

 Advanced configurations allow hierarchical interconnections between multiple proxies (as illustrated in this article).
 The top of such a hierarchy is a community AAI, which can support services directly, just as it can support infrastructure proxies, that have additional services connected to it.
 For a given community, there is one (central) software stack implementing the SP-IdP-Proxy for the community (which is why it is also called “Community-AAI”).

-The central software stack in Helmholtz ID (i.e., the Community AAI for Helmholtz) is based on Unity, operated by FZJ, which serves as the primary login authority.
+The central Community AAI in Helmholtz AAI is based on Unity, operated by FZJ, which serves as the primary login authority and group management platform.

 Unity, Reg-App (and in many cases also other SP-IdP Proxies / software stacks) provide first-class support for the OIDC and SAML protocols.
 They can connect SAML Identity Providers, OIDC Providers, SAML Service Providers and OIDC Relying Parties, thus enabling teams to use their preferred identity sources and services, regardless of the authentication protocol.